-A stroke can occur if the sickle cells block the flow of blood to an area of your brain.
-Signs of stroke include seizures, weakness or numbness of the arms and legs, difficulty speaking suddenly, and loss of consciousness.
+A stroke can occur if the sickle cells block blood flow to an area of your brain.
+Signs of a stroke include seizures, weakness or numbness of the arms and legs, difficulty speaking suddenly, and loss of consciousness.
 A stroke can be deadly.

 If your baby or child has any signs or symptoms, seek medical treatment immediately:

 Acute chest syndrome: This life-threatening complication causes chest pain, fever, and shortness of breath.
-Acute chest syndrome can be caused by a lung infection or by sickle cells that block the blood vessels of the lungs.
+Acute chest syndrome can be caused by a lung infection or sickle cells that block the lungs’ blood vessels.

-May require emergency medical treatment with antibiotics and other treatments.
+May require emergency medical treatment with antibiotics and other medicines.

-Organ damage: Sickle cells that block the flow of blood through the blood vessels immediately deprive the affected organ of blood and oxygen.
+Organ damage: Sickle cells that block blood flow through the blood vessels immediately deprive the affected organ of blood and oxygen.

 Blindness: Sickle cells can block small blood vessels that supply your eyes.
-Over time, this can damage the portion of the eye that processes the visual images (retina) and lead to blindness.
+Over time, this can damage the eye portion that processes the visual images (retina) and lead to blindness.

 Gallstones: The decomposition of red blood cells produces bilirubin.
 A high level of bilirubin in your body can lead to gallstones.